vifjs/vif/wiki/concepts/directives.md

 </x-example>
 ```

+## Directives and reactivity

-Directives are very powerful when they are combined with signals.
+Directives are reactives functions, like what you saw before with [useEffect](../methods/effect.md), so as you can imagine, they are very powerful when they are combined with [signals](../methods/signal.md).

 ```js
 useDefine("example", function ({ props }) {